Orakeshi/orakeshi.github.io/content/posts/Labs-Wishing-Tree.md

 With the code above we could recognise and control any nanoleaf controller on any network that the device was connected to.

 ## Customizing Leaf Colours
 Another particularly challenging aspect of the application was having a way for us to light the nanoleaves to any colours we wanted.
 As we wanted to create bespoke and diverse tree animations we wanted the nanoleaves to match in colour.
-The issue is that for th nanoleaves the only way to change there colours is to predefine the colours in a list and send them to the nanoleaf API.
+The issue is that for the nanoleaves the only way to change there colours is to predefine the colours in a list and send them to the nanoleaf API.

 This was a conflict of interest with how we wanted the application to perform.
 In no way did we want to manually write multiple animations for the leaves.
 My solution was an algorithm I created called "Nanoleaf Scraper"